-Healthy fats like those in nut butter slow the release of sugar into your bloodstream and can help prevent blood sugar spikes.
-Combining nut butter with a slice of multigrain toast is a fine breakfast choice for people with diabetes.
+Healthy fats like those in nut butter slow the release of sugar into your bloodstream and may help prevent blood sugar spikes.
+Combining nut butter with a slice of multigrain toast is a fine breakfast choice.

-Tofu is a versatile and great breakfast option for individuals with diabetes because it’s low in carbs yet high in protein and fat.
+Tofu is a versatile and great breakfast option because it’s low in carbs yet has a lot of protein and fat.
 It’s made from condensed soy milk pressed into firm blocks.

 Although tofu is typically viewed as a lunch or dinner protein, you can enjoy it for breakfast in many ways.

 For example, cook up a quick, delicious tofu scramble.
-Simply chop firm tofu into bite-size pieces, cook in a hot frying pan in a little olive oil, and season with spices like salt, pepper, and turmeric powder.
+Chop firm tofu into bite-size pieces, cook in a hot frying pan in a little olive oil, and season with spices like salt, pepper, and turmeric powder.